sthenic/lins/README.md

 # README
 Lins is a linter for prose, written in [Nim](https://nim-lang.org).
+The tool is inspired by [Vale](https://github.com/errata-ai/vale).

 ## Documentation
 Coming soon.